 A Great Achiever is inspired by a great Mentor

-Just as a surya sadhak exudes the brilliance of the sun, in the same way, a shishya radiates the glow and energy of his guru.
-As he focuses on the guru, slowly he starts acquiring his qualities one by one and after a while, a shishya starts resembling his guru.
+Just as a surya sadhak exudes the brilliance of the sun, in the same way, a shishya radiates the glow and energy.
+As he focuses on the guru, slowly he starts acquiring his qualities one by one and after a while, a shishya starts resembling his/her guru.
 So a shishya needs to be sure of who he follows, as one will eventually become what one will follow.